RallyTools/RallyRestToolkitForPython/doc/source/interface.rst

     Given an entityName and and attributeName (assumed to be valid for the entityName) issue a request to obtain a list of allowed values for the attribute.

+.. method:: addAttachment(artifact, filename, mime_type='text/plain')

+    Given an artifact (actual or FormattedID for an artifact), validate that it exists and then attempt to add an Attachment with the name and contents of filename into Rally and associate that Attachment with the Artifact.

+.. method:: addAttachments(artifact, attachments)

+    Given an artifact (either actual or FormattedID) and a list of dicts with each dict having keys and values for name (or Name), mime_type (or MimeType) and content_type (or ContentType), add an Attachment corresponding to each dict in the attachments list and associate it with the referenced Artifact.

+.. method:: getAttachment(artifact, filename)

+    Given a real artifact instance or the FormattedID of an existing artifact, obtain the attachment named by filename.
+If there is such an attachment, return an Attachment instance with hydration for  Name, Size, ContentType, Content, CreationDate and the User that supplied the attachment.
+    If no such attachment is present, return None

+.. method:: getAttachmentNames(artifact)

+    Given a real artifact instance that is hydrated for at least the Attachments attribute, return the names (filenames) of the Attachments associated with the artifact.

+.. method:: getAttachments(artifact)

+    Given a real artifact instance, return a list of Attachment records.
+    Each Attachment record will look like a Rally WSAPI Attachment with the additional Content attribute that will contain the decoded AttachmentContent.

 RallyRESTResponse
 =================